Harsh112233445566/Chat_App/README.md

 - **Frontend**: React.js, Styled-components, Socket.IO-client
 - **Backend**: Node.js, Express.js, Socket.IO
 - **Database**: MongoDB
-- **Authentication**: JWT (JSON Web Tokens)
 - **Real-Time Communication**: Socket.IO
 - **Docker**: Docker and Docker Compose for containerized services

 ---

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to fill in details like:

-- Your project URL (e.g., GitHub repo link)
-- MongoDB connection string and JWT secret (if public or for development)
-- Adjust the port numbers or environment-specific details as needed.

-This template should give a good overview and make it easy for others to install and use the project.